nbartzokas/boilerplate-electron/README.md

 In `package.json`:

-- replace `$APP_NAME` in "name", "build:win", "build:mac", and "build:copyClient" with a lower-case, hyphenated app name
+- replace `APP_NAME` in "name", "build:win", "build:mac", and "build:copyClient" with a lower-case, hyphenated app name
-- replace `$APP_DESCRIPTION` in "description"
+- replace `APP_DESCRIPTION` in "description"
 - replace `$USER` and `$TARGET_MACHINE` in "deploy" (optional if using ssh to deploy on local network)
 - replace `$SERVER`, `$STAGING_FOLDER`, and `$DEPLOY_FOLDER` in "aws:upload", "aws:config", and "aws:move" (option if deploying to aws)